-With the wars in Ukraine and Gaza, we can no longer continue to see a state of peace as merely the temporary absence of war, since war now appears as the perpetual condition of our world.
+With the current wars in Ukraine, Gaza, Sudan, and well over twenty major conflicts globally today, we can no longer continue to see the state of peace as merely the temporary absence of war, since perpetual war now appears as the horizon of our world.

-Over two hundred years ago, Immanuel Kant first outlined six preliminary conditions for perpetual peace.
-As of today, none of these conditions have been achieved.
+Over two hundred years ago, Immanuel Kant first outlined six preliminary conditions for a state that might begin to approximate “perpetual peace.”
+As of today, not one of these conditions has been achieved.

 PERPETUAL PEACE